-The descriptive statistical findings revealed that the respondents are aware of the issues related to Malaysia government procurement system.
+The descriptive statistical findings revealed that the respondents are aware with the issues related to Malaysia government procurement system.
 The awareness here covers the policies and procedures and also the arising issues which related to the government procurement.
-The average mean of 4.35 indicates that generally they agreed that they are aware enough of the government procurement policies in Malaysia.
-In addition, the respondents are strongly agreed that they are affected by those issues and perceived that they are important to them which is indicated by the average means of 4.51 and 4.54 respectively.
-In short, the respondents who are aware with the issues related to Malaysia government procurement system strongly agree that they are possibly affected with any arising issues in Malaysia government procurement and those issues are important to them.
+The average mean of 4.35 indicates they agree on the statement saying that they aware on the government procurement policies in Malaysia.
+In addition, the respondents strongly agree that they are affected with those issues and perceived that they are important to them which is indicated by the average means of 4.51 and 4.54 respectively.
+In short, the respondents who aware with the issues related to Malaysia government procurement system are strongly agree that they are possibly affected with the arising issues and those issues are important to them.

-However, the respondents perceived that they are neither agree nor disagree on the reliability, transparency and efficiency of the Malaysia government procurement system.
+However, the respondents perceived that they neither agree nor disagree on the reliability, transparency and efficiency of the Malaysia government procurement system.
 This is indicated by the range of the average means of 3.15 to 3.31 for those variables.
-These results are supported by a statement made by Datuk Ahmad Said Hamdan, the Anti-Corruption Agency (ACA) Director General who suggested that a study be carried out on the weaknesses of the Malaysia procurement procedures to enhance the transparency in the system.
-He also revealed that, an investigation conducted by ACA indicated there are weaknesses in the system which allow opportunities for corruption and mismanagement of funds.4
+These results are supported by a statement made by Datuk Ahmad Said Hamdan, the Anti-Corruption Agency (ACA) Director General which suggested that a study be carried out on the weaknesses of the Malaysia procurement procedures to enhance the transparency in the system.
+He also revealed that, an investigation conducted by ACA indicated there are weaknesses in the system which allow opportunities for corruption and mismanagement of funds.6

-To understand the respondentsø opinions regarding the possibility of corruption to occur in the Malaysia government procurement system, the respondents were asked on their perceptions that the Malaysia government procurement system is free from corruption.
-It indicated that, the average mean is 1.72 which is within the range that they disagree and strongly disagree with the statement.
+To understand the respondents' opinions regarding the possibility of corruption to occur in the Malaysia government procurement system, the respondents were asked on their perceptions that the Malaysia government procurement system is free from corruption.
+It is indicated that, the average mean is 1.72 which is within the range that they disagree and strongly disagree with the statement.
 In addition, the respondents perceived that the Malaysia government procurement system may contribute to corruption which is indicated by the average mean of 4.41.
-However, the respondents responded that they are aware (Average mean = 4.32) with the efforts taken by the Malaysia government in curbing corruption since they believed (Average mean = 4.62) that the corruption issues might affect their prospects as Malaysia citizens.
-Additionally, the study also found that the respondents believed that good governance is important in Malaysia government procurement system with the average mean of 4.36.
+However, the respondents responded that they aware (Average mean = 4.32) with the efforts taken by the Malaysia government in curbing corruption since they believed (Average mean = 4.62) that the corruption issues might affect their prospects as Malaysia citizens.
+Additionally, the study also found that the respondents believe that good governance is important in Malaysia government procurement system with the average mean of 4.36.
 This is aligned to one of the milestones of the National Integrity Plan on enhancement of corporate governance and business ethics which was launched by the former Prime Minister in April 2004.

-In relation to the ethical values among government officials and good management of public fund, the respondents are neither agree nor disagree (Average mean = 2.93) on the statement saying that the government system promote ethical values among government officials as well as promoting good management of public fund.
-This finding might be influenced by a few reports highlighted by the Auditor General Report 2006 and 2007 as reported by the Chief Secretary to the Government Tan Sri Mohd Sidek Hassan5.
+In relation to the ethical values among government officials and good management of public fund, the respondents indicated that they neither agree nor disagree (Average mean = 2.93) on the statement saying that the government system promote ethical values among government officials as well as promoting good management of public fund.
+This finding might be influenced by a few reports highlighted by the Auditor General Report 2006 and 2007 as reported by the Chief Secretary to the Government Tan Sri Mohd Sidek Hassan7.
 He was commenting on a series of arrests carried out by the Anti-Corruption Agency (ACA), which had arrested 17 government servants including senior officers in Kota Kinabalu, Kelantan, Pahang and Seremban.
 This indicated that the public confidence towards the government officials and good management of public fund might be affected.